SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 ## Adding Core Functionality

-When Core F is changes or added (changes to any non-test javascript files) All existing tests must pass and new tests must be added to maintain the minimum 80% tests coverage we have configured.
-PRs against Core F must include someone from the CC Steel Arc team.
+When core functionality is changed or added (i.e. changes to any non-test javascript files) all existing tests must pass and new tests must be added to maintain the minimum 80% tests coverage we have configured.
+PRs against core functionality must include review and approval by someone from the CC Steel Arc team in order to be merged

 ## Review Process